-Transactions in foreign currencies are translated to the respective functional currencies of the Group's entities at exchange rates at the dates of the transactions.

-Monetary assets and liabilities denominated in foreign currencies at the reporting period are retranslated to the functional currency at the exchange rate at that date.
+Transactions in foreign currencies are translated to the respective functional currency of the Group's entities at exchange rates at the date of the transactions.
+Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are retranslated to the functional currency at the exchange rate at that date.
 Non-monetary assets and liabilities denominated in foreign currencies are not retranslated at the end of the reporting date except for those that are measured at fair value are retranslated to the functional currency at the exchange rate at the date that the fair value was determined.

-Foreign currency differences arising on retranslation are recognised in profit or loss.
+Foreign currency differences arising on retranslation are recognised in the profit or loss.